Public Health Case Management

 3. We continue to monitor blood lead level until it remains below the reference value.
 During this time, we work with the family and their healthcare provider to ensure the client’s safety and well-being.

 These services are voluntary.
-Public health nurse case managers will work closely with clients, their family members, and health care providers to reduce levels of lead in blood and to encourage follow-up testing.
-If a family declines case management, public health nurses will continue to work with the healthcare provider to provide follow-up guidance.
+Public Health Nurse Case Managers will work closely with the family and healthcare providers to reduce levels of lead in blood and to encourage follow-up testing.
+If a family declines case management, Public Health Nurses will continue to work with the Healthcare Provider to provide follow-up guidance.

 Click here or click the image below for a full-size printable graphic